 Overnight Mental Health Rehabilitation Worker

-Reports To: Mental Health Worker Supervisor
+Reports To: Program Supervisor

 This position requires a caring and motivated individual who will support adults who have severe and persistent mental illness (SPMI) and/or dual diagnosis.
-This position is responsible to provide rehabilitative skills, guidance, encouragement and support for clients to assist individuals to reach their goals.
+This position is responsible to

 Essential Job Functions